You have turned-in this assignment. You can review the lesson and see your previous answers.

 If we zoom in, you can see the filter attaches and detaches if needs be, or perhaps it might need to be changed into a little slot of the lid.

-A lovely, lovely idea, Sofia.
+A lovely, lovely idea, Sophia, well done.

-Hopefully you have produced some amazing ideas and hopefully you've had the chance to share them as well.
+Hopefully, you have produced some amazing ideas, and hopefully, you've had the chance to share them as well.

 That brings us to the end of our lesson today.

-Let's summarise what we have found out.
+Let's summarize what we have found out.

-At the redesign stage, design decisions to reduce the environmental impact are usually made by carrying out a lifecycle assessment.
+At the redesign stage, design decisions to reduce the environmental impact are usually made by carrying out a life cycle assessment.

-Redesign may happen for a combination of reasons, such as: developments in materials, advancement of technology, feedback from primary users or stakeholders, fashions or trends, adhering to new regulations, or LCA, lifecycle assessment, Navjot Sawhney set up the Washing Machine Project, designing the first flat pack Divya washing machine, reducing the burden of washing clothes throughout the world, and an incredible design it is.
+Redesign may happen for a combination of reasons such as developments and materials, advancement of technology, feedback from primary users or stakeholders, fashions or trends, adhering to new regulations, or LCA, Life Cycle Assessment.

 Take good care.